The ultimate guide to independent & solo hiking the Huayhuash Circuit in Peru

 - Acclimatise: I mentioned this previously, but it bears repeating that acclimatising properly before beginning your trek is probably the single best way to prevent altitude sickness on the Huayhuash Circuit.
 This should include at least a few days in Cusco or Huaraz, plus some high-altitude day-hikes.

-- Camp low: The placement of campsites along the Huayhuash Circuit make it easy to follow the “climb high, sleep low” principle, so this isn’t too big of a concern.
+- Camp low: The placement of campsites along the Huayhuash Circuit makes it easy to follow the “climb high, sleep low” principle, which can also assist in acclimatising on the trail.

 - Pack altitude sickness medication: No one ever plans to develop life-threatening altitude sickness, but it’s vital to be prepared, just in case.
 See a doctor and get a prescription for Acetazolamide, Dexamethasone, and Nifedipine before your trip.
 I found that my doctor knew very little about altitude sickness medication, so I did a lot of research in medical journals to find the appropriate dosage.
 It might be a good idea to read this post prior to seeing a doctor so you can discuss the information with them.